-In a culturally rich city, traveling is an unexceptional thrilling experience if the law of the land is followed.
-For those visiting the West African strip, a must-see would be Abidjan&rsquo's energetic nightlife and a line-up of tantalizing restaurants.
+In a culturally rich city, travelling is an unexceptional thrilling experience if the law of the land is followed.
+A must-see for those visiting the West African strip would be Abidjan's energetic nightlife and a line-up of tempting restaurants.

 Boat: Crossing the lagoon means taking a ferry ride that is the right choice by any means.
 Watching the Abidjan city on the horizon is a sight worth remembering.